 “Oh,” the driver said.
 She assumed all Nazareth students graduated from Catholic junior highs.

 The boy returned to staring out the window as Anthony passed by.
 Across the aisle and two seats down sat a redhead with green eyes.
 She was reading a book, To Kill a Mockingbird.
 Anthony looked into her eyes.
 He saw them glide left to right.
 He knew she saw him, but she did not lift her eyes from the book.
 Anthony was certain she would look up to see the face of the new male voice that interrupted the humid peace of the tomb.
 But she didn’t.
-Anthony swore under his breath.
+What a bitch, Anthony said to himself.
 But she looked good in that Catholic get up, that gray plaid skirt.

 Four seats down and on the same side of the aisle as the redhead sat another attractive girl.
 This one had longer legs.
 The skirt, the same gray plaid as the redhead, accentuated the length of the legs.
 She had her back against the window with her legs stretched out and her feet resting on the seat across the aisle.
 Her gray socks were pulled up to just below her knees.